gristlabs/grist-help/help/custom-layouts.md

 <span class="screenshot-large">*![layout-collapse-widget](images/custom-layouts/layout-collapse-widget.png)*</span>
 {: .screenshot-half }

+When you click on a collapsed widget, it opens in a full-page view.
+To restore it to the main page, just drag the collapsed widget to the desired location.

 ## Layout recommendations

 While there is no limit to how complicated a layout you can create, you should aim for simple